MERLIN is Brought to Life Through Ethereal Debut Pop Single "Love" - New Music Weekly

 MERLIN is Brought to Life Through Ethereal Debut Pop Single “Love”

 MERLIN’s eccentric roots come from far and wide, born and raised in Germany and Albania – and she has used her European story as an influence and cornerstone for her sound.
 Channeling the likes of household names like Dua Lipa and Halsey, MERLIN compels emotion out of the listener leaving them feeling haunted and reminiscent.
-The debut single, Love is a divine fashion of introducing the world to MERLIN.
+The debut single, Love is a divine fashion of introducing the world to MERLIN – releasing on the ultimate day of love, Valentine’s Day.

 MERLIN has been waiting her entire life to launch her musical career and embark on the magical journey that awaits her.
 “I found your darker side,” MERLIN chants out with her love letter to a younger self in Love.
 This concept is visualized by being taped onto her single cover with MERLIN wielding barbie dolls depicting a grand smile.